11 Tips to Improve Your Mental Health Right Away

-Humans are social creatures which makes it very difficult to thrive alone.
+Humans are social creatures, which makes it very difficult for us to thrive alone.
 Connecting to others is not as easy as it was before the pandemic, but it’s still possible.
-If you’re feeling lonely, get creative and write someone a letter or send them a personal video, asking for a reply.
+If you’re feeling lonely, get creative and write someone a letter or send them a personal video asking for a reply.

 It’s important to say what you need.
 You can reach out to a friend to let them know that you’re craving connection and you’d like to talk.
 If you want to build your social network, get out of your comfort zone a little by volunteering for a cause you’re interested in, taking a class, or starting a neighborhood cleanup.

 Acts of kindness and selflessness can have the added bonus of improving your mental health by filling you with positive feelings and adding to your sense of self-worth while doing good for the world.